 As stated previously in the Impact Assessment, local officials within Clendenin initially estimated that \$4 million would be required to repair flood damage to this building and to reopen the 18 rental units vacated after the flood.
-Given the building's location, the extensive damage suffered to the first floor, the height of the flood waters of 2016 and the possibility of future flooding, the State has considered whether it is advisable to rebuild housing units on the first floor of this property.
-After further discussion with local officials, the State intends to restore the ten units on the third floor and relocate the eight first-floor units.
-Any units rehabilitated and restored will primarily benefit the low- and moderateincome population and be considered for a location for additional senior housing needed in this community.
+Given the building's location, the extensive damage suffered to the first floor, the height of the flood waters of 2016 and the possibility of future flooding, in its final environmental review, the State will consider whether it is advisable to rebuild housing units on the first floor of this property.
+The ten units on the third floor of Riverview, however, will be completely rehabilitated.
+Any units rehabilitated and restored will primarily benefit the lowand moderate-income population and be considered for a location for additional senior housing needed in this community.